wp-plugins/welcome-email-editor/readme.txt

 Don't look at screenshots of admin pages...
 Just give it a go :) If you must then see the following address for more information...

 Screenshots available at: http://www.sean-barton.co.uk/wordpress-welcome-email-editor/

+... these are quite old now so perhaps just install it and have a look for yourself ;)